The Wonderful Wizard of Oz: The Emerald City and the Land of Oz

-In 1890, Baum lived in Aberdeen, South Dakota during a drought, and he wrote a witty story in his "Our Landlady" column in Aberdeen's The Saturday Pioneer about a farmer who gave green goggles to his horses, causing them to believe that the wood chips that they were eating were pieces of grass.
+In 1890, Baum lived in Aberdeen, South Dakota during a drought, and he wrote a story in his "Our Landlady" column in Aberdeen's The Saturday Pioneer about a farmer who gave green goggles to his horses, causing them to believe that the wood chips that they were eating were pieces of grass.
 Similarly, the Wizard made the people in the Emerald City wear green goggles so that they would believe that their city was built from emeralds.

-During Baum's short stay in Aberdeen, the dissemination of myths about the plentiful West continued.
+During Baum's short stay in Aberdeen, the dissemination of myths about the West continued.
 However, the West, instead of being a wonderland, turned into a wasteland because of a drought and a depression.
 In 1891, Baum moved his family from South Dakota to Chicago.
 At that time, Chicago was getting ready for the World's Columbian Exposition in 1893.
 Scholar Laura Barrett stated that Chicago was "considerably more akin to Oz than to Kansas".
 After discovering that the myths about the West's incalculable riches were baseless, Baum created "an extension of the American frontier in Oz".
 In many respects, Baum's creation is similar to the actual frontier save for the fact that the West was still undeveloped at the time.
 The Munchkins Dorothy encounters at the beginning of the novel represent farmers, as do the Winkies she later meets.

-Local legend has it that Oz, also known as the Emerald City, was inspired by a prominent castle-like building in the community of Castle Park near Holland, Michigan, where Baum lived during the summer.
+Local legend has it that the Emerald City, home of the Wizard of Oz, was inspired by a prominent castle-like building in the community of Castle Park near Holland, Michigan, where Baum lived during the summer.
 The yellow brick road was derived from a road at that time paved by yellow bricks, located in Peekskill, New York, where Baum attended the Peekskill Military Academy.
 Baum scholars often refer to the 1893 Chicago World's Fair (the "White City") as an inspiration for the Emerald City.
 Other legends suggest that the inspiration came from the Hotel Del Coronado near San Diego, California.
 Baum was a frequent guest at the hotel and had written several of the Oz books there.
 In a 1903 interview with The Publishers' Weekly, Baum said that the name "Oz" came from his file cabinet labeled "O–Z".

 Some critics have suggested that Baum's Oz may have been inspired by Australia.
 Australia is often colloquially spelled or referred to as "Oz".
 Furthermore, in Ozma of Oz (1907), Dorothy gets back to Oz as the result of a storm at sea while she and Uncle Henry are traveling by ship to Australia.
 Like Australia, Oz is an island continent somewhere to the west of California with inhabited regions bordering on a great desert.
 Baum perhaps intended Oz to be Australia or a magical land in the center of the great Australian desert.